Federal Bank Fraud – 18 U.S.C. § 1344

 18 U.S.C.
 1014, a closely related federal crime, occurs when you submit false statements to a financial institution.

-“Fraud” in the context of this law is an intentionally false statement intended to induce somebody's reliance on their loss.
-The federal jury instructions say that fraud is primarily a crime of intent, meaning it was not by mistake.
+“Fraud” in the context of this law is an intentionally false statement intended to induce somebody to rely on their loss.
+The federal jury instructions say that fraud is primarily a crime of intent, meaning it was not committed by mistake.

 This means the perpetrator has to know that their false statements will cause a loss in a bank transaction.
 Simply put, the deception or cheating was intentional.